 The relatively new port complexes have created almost a second ‘downtown’ area – at least during the daytime.
-Which is to say, traveling down to the Southern area will get a little busy again with a cluster of hotels, dive shops, shopping strips, and waterfront eateries.
+This is to say, traveling down to the Southern area will get a little busy again with a cluster of hotels, dive shops, shopping strips, and waterfront eateries.

 Once you proceed south and through a few busier intersections, you’ll feel things open up again.
 The air cools a notch, and you cruise along to the remote and picturesque southern hotel zone, along Cozumel’s original west coastal road, or the “Old Beach Road.”

-The Cozumel National Marine Park also stretches along this south-west coast portion of Cozumel.
+The Cozumel National Marine Park also stretches along this southwest coast portion of Cozumel.
 It starts just below the 2 cruise ports and extends all the way down to the southernmost point on the island, known as Punta Sur.

-If you’re here primarily to scuba dive, you’ll very likely want to stay at one of the many hotels, condos or home rentals along this southern stretch.
+If you’re here primarily to scuba dive, you’ll very likely want to stay at one of the many Cozumel hotels, condos or home rentals along this southern stretch.

 In some cases, your hotel will have a dive operation, or you can simply get picked up at your hotel’s pier by your favorite dive shop – just arrange everything in advance.